 The Space Symposium, held at The Broadmoor in Colorado Springs, Colorado, USA, has brought together space leaders from around the world to discuss, address and plan for the future of space since the inaugural event in 1984.
-Attendees at that original event numbered barely 250 space enthusiasts, while participants in recent years have surpassed 11,000.
+Attendees at that original event numbered barely 250 space enthusiasts.
+In recent years, the Space Foundation team has welcomed more than 9,000 people from around the world, including speakers, attendees, exhibitors, volunteers, educators and students.
 The Space Symposium has become widely known as the premier U.S. space policy and program forum and as the “must attend” opportunity for information on and interaction among all sectors of space.

 Called the National Space Symposium for the first 29 years, the event was renamed in 2014 to Space Symposium to reflect the event’s truly global profile.

 The caliber of participants, the extraordinary venue and the structure of the agenda create the perfect environment for making contacts and getting business done.
 Our customers tell us their number one reason for attending the Space Symposium is the opportunity to network, meet with customers and make things happen – all in one place at one time.